 It’s common for someone to make the same mistakes.
-Bad is a verb that is adapted to a noun or pronoun.
+Bad is a verb that is attached to a noun or pronoun.
+It is a common verb, but certainly not a vivid verb!
 Bad, like other adjectives ending with -ly is the verb used to modify.

 Oftentimes English learners confuse “too” and “to”.
 They can both be correct depending on the context of the sentence.
 “To” is a preposition that means “towards” or “in the direction of”.
 “Too” means “also” or “excessively”.

 The correct answer, it is “not too bad“.
 In this case, “too” is an adverb form that describes the adjective “bad”.
 The double o spelling should be used in this situation.
 For example, if your mom asked you hard your test was, you might say “it was not too bad”.
 This phrase is often used in a sarcastic or ironic way by English speakers.